 Deforestation is a global issue and one of the causes of climate change.
 Canada ranks third in the world in forest area and protecting Canadian forests from deforestation is of global importance.
 How well is Canada managing its forests and their sustainable use?

 In this article, we look at what deforestation looks like in Canada.
-We have also included key statistics on the level of global deforestation for comparison.
+We have also included key statistics on global deforestation for a more comprehensive picture of the issue.

 Deforestation Statistics for Canadians